 Other Bibles that read just like the King James Bible are The Bill Bible 1671, The Clarke New Testament 1795 and then it comments "the whole congregation were drawn to murmur against Aaron and Moses, EXCEPT CALEB AND JOSHUA.", The Newcombe N.T.
 1796, The Improved N.T.
 1809, The Revised Translation 1815, The Kneeland N.T.
 1823, The Longman Version 1841, The Morgan New Testament 1848, The Hewett N.T.
 1850, The Kenrick N.T.
 1862, The Anderson N.T.
 1865, The Smith Bible 1876, The Dillard N.T.
 1885, The Tomson New Testament 2002, The Revised Geneva Bible 2005, The Christogenea NT.
-2009 - “For some hearing had rebelled, though not all of those coming out of Egypt with Moses.”, the Hebraic Transliteration Bible 2010 - "For some, when they had heard, did provoke: howbeit not all that came out of Mitzrayim by Mosheh.", The Work of God's Children Illustrated Bible 2011 and The New Matthew Bible 2016.
+2009 - ?For some hearing had rebelled, though not all of those coming out of Egypt with Moses.?, the Hebraic Transliteration Bible 2010 - "For some, when they had heard, did provoke: howbeit not all that came out of Mitzrayim by Mosheh.", The Work of God's Children Illustrated Bible 2011 and The New Matthew Bible 2016.

 The Jubilee Bible 2010 agrees with the KJB and reads: "For some of those that came out of Egypt with Moses, when they had heard, did provoke; HOWBEIT NOT ALL."

 The Concordant Version 2012 - For some who hear embitter Him; BUT NOT ALL those coming out of Egypt through Moses.